ijpatricio/mingle-docs/docs/manual-instructions.md

 ## Layout files

-On every layout where we want to use Mingle, we need to include the `stack` so that Mingle can inject the necessary scripts.
+On every layout where we want to use Mingle, we need to include the Blade directive `@mingles` so that Mingle can inject the necessary scripts.

 On: